NB Power: Coal mining

 Beginning in 1986, NB Power operated a coal mine in Minto through its NB Coal subsidiary.
 The company extracted approximately 150,000 tons of coal per year to fuel the Grand Lake Generating Station, a 57 MW power plant built in 1963.
 On September 30, 2009, the company announced the planned closure of the mine and the decommissioning of the Grand Lake Generating Station.
 The company management explained the decision by stressing the high cost of complying with stricter SO_{2} emission regulations.
 The decommissioning and demolition of the Grand Lake Generating Station were completed in 2012.

-Mental Health Care

-In agreement with the business plan of Société d’énergie du Nouveau-Brunswick, increasing mental well-being is among the major strategic initiatives for the period of 2021/2022.

 Financial results

-Controversy
+Investment concern

-In 2019, the utility was heavily criticized for having invested $13 million in Joi Scientific, a Florida-based company that promised to deliver hydrogen-based power from seawater with 200% efficiency.
-According to critics, their promised efficiency violated the First Law of Thermodynamics.
+In 2019, the utility was criticized for having invested $13 million in Joi Scientific, a Florida-based company that promised to deliver hydrogen-based power from seawater with 200% efficiency.
+According to critics, their promised efficiency violated the first law of thermodynamics.
 During a call with investors during the summer of 2019, Joi Scientific announced that their technology was perhaps only ~10% as efficient as previously described, meaning that their process consumes energy rather than producing it.
 The company also announced that they were running low on funding.
 Joi Scientific's technology has been described by a former employee as being based on the work of discredited inventor Stanley Meyer.